- The degree covered surprisingly broad areas of science (physics, chemistry, biology), mathematics, and engineering.

 On the individual level, this could be buying a house, investing in the stock market, taking a course, or switching to a new role.

-These decisions will require evaluating your assets (i.e. future cash flows), which is the most challenging part of financial analysis.
+These decisions will require evaluating your assets (i.e. future cash flows), the most challenging part of financial analysis.
 The remaining one, choosing between two or more options, is relatively easy once you have determined the costs/benefits of each option.

 As an engineer, I never had any exposure to financial analysis during school or later in my career.
 Sure, we all know compound interest, but there is much more to financial analysis.